Pat Grigadean

 And then the children ran off to play.

+Now he was shouting so loud that he could no longer hear what the wind had to say.
 But he didn’t care.
 At that moment, he knew that the only thing in the world he wanted, the only thing that could make him happy, was to be able to see.

+So, Punjab stumbled, struggled, and fell again and again.
+By the time he reached the village, he was convinced that he was the unluckiest, the unhappiest, and the loneliest boy who ever lived.
 He sat down on the ground and cried as he had never cried before.
 One of the oldest women in the village who was especially fond of Punjab heard him crying and went over to him.

 “What’s wrong, Little One?
 I’ve never seen you so sad.
 Come sit in my lap and tell me what’s bothering you.”

 She tried to put her arms around him, but he pulled away.
-Usually Punjab liked for her to hug him, and he loved to sit in her lap.
-He didn’t even mind when she called him “Little One”–even though he was a big boy now–because it always made him feel safe and loved.
+Usually, Punjab liked for her to hug him, and he loved to sit in her lap.
+He didn’t even mind when she called him “Little One” even though he was a big boy now, because it always made him feel safe and loved.

 But this time he shouted, “Don’t call me that!
 I’m not a baby!
 You treat me like one because I’m blind!
 I don’t need you!
 I don’t want you!
 I don’t want anybody!
 I only want to see.”
 And he began to sob again.

-At first he thought she was making fun of him, but she went on, “There is a Wise One you must find.
-Someone who has the answers you’re looking for and can help you to get what is most important to you.”
+At first he thought she was making fun of him, but she went on.
+“There is a Wise One you must find,” she said.
+“Someone who has the answers you’re looking for and can help you get what is most important to you.”

 Punjab was sniffling now.
 “Is that really true?” he asked.
 “Could this Wise One really help me to see?”

 “I don’t know for certain,” said the woman.
-“And if you decide to go, the journey through the forest will be long and very difficult.
+“And if you decide to go, the journey through the forest will be long and difficult.
 And you will have to make it alone.
 But, Punjab, could anything be worse than what you are feeling now?”

 Punjab stopped sniffling and thought about that.
 Then he sat up and said, “No. Nothing could be worse than this.”
-And at that moment he decided that, no matter what the cost, he would go.
+And at that moment he decided that no matter what the cost, he would go.
 As I said, Punjab was very brave.

 Punjab spent the next few days talking to the people in the village who had traveled through the forest, asking their advice, and he gathered the things he would need for his journey.
 Finally, when he was as ready as he would ever be, Punjab said goodbye to all the people he loved and left the only home he had ever known in search of his heart’s desire.